flower-war/board-game/cards/README.md

 ## Card Packs

 Cards are sold in packs of 13 cards, six Tlaloc cards, six Huitzilopochtli, and one rare card.
 Booster packs contain all 20 land cards and one legendary card.
-Each game requires a minimum of two booster packs and two card packs, with 4 card packs recommended.
-The number of cards in the deck both increases variety and gameplay
+Each game requires a minimum of two booster packs, one for each god, and at least two card packs for each god (4 card packs total) recommended.
+The number of cards in the deck both increases variety and gameplay.

 ## Card Groups